phoenixframework/phoenix/guides/request_lifecycle.md

 </section>
 ```

-Phoenix will see the template file and compile it into an `index(assigns)` function, similar as before.
+Phoenix will see the template file and compile it into an `index(assigns)` function, similar to the previous example.
 There is no runtime or performance difference between the two styles.

 Also note the controller name (`HelloController`) and the view name (`HelloHTML`) and their respective files, `hello_controller.ex` and `hello_html.ex` all follow the same naming convention, and are named after each other.
 You could name the directory anything you want, as long as you update the `embed_templates` setting accordingly, but it's best to follow conventions.